seanhelm/toadstool/README.md

 ![train_percent_accuracy](images/train_percent.png "Training percentage vs. accuracy score")

-The lower accuracy at lower training percentages can be explained by not having enough data to effectively train each model.
+The lower accuracy at lower training percentages can be explained by not utilizing enough training data to effectively train each model.

-As can be seen, Random Forest and Decision Tree classification were most accurate, reaching scores of 1.00.
+As can be seen, Random Forest and Decision Tree classification were the most accurate, reaching scores of 1.00.